giellalt/lang-smj/docs/smj.md

  * +CmpNP/Only - ... only be part of a compound, i.e. can never
                 be used alone, but can appear in any position

+The second part of the compound may require that the previous (left part) is (and thus overrides the regular CmpN tags):

  * +CmpN/SgLeft  Singular to the left
  * +CmpN/SgNomLeft  Singular nominative to the left
  * +CmpN/SgGenLeft  Singular genitive to the left
  * +CmpN/PlGenLeft  Plural genitive to the left

+But these tags can again be overriden by the first word in a compound, if this part of the compound is tagged with a def tag:

- * +CmpN/Def  Left override
+ * **+CmpN/Def**  Left override
- * +CmpN/DefSgGen  Overrides left tag, requires SgGen form
+ * **+CmpN/DefSgGen**  Overrides left tag, requires SgGen form
- * +CmpN/DefPlGen  Overrides left tag, requires PlGen form
+ * **+CmpN/DefPlGen**  Overrides left tag, requires PlGen form

+## Descriptive compounding tags
 Tags for compound analysis - this is what a compound actually is.
 Some of these tags are also used in combination with the above normative tags to actually enforce compound restrictions in the fst.